CodeYourFuture/The-Piscine/Project-Spell-Checker/README.md

 Your GitHub repository must contain unit tests which demonstrate that your code works.
 End to end tests are optional.

+## Supplied scaffolding

+We have supplied a few sample files in the repo to demonstrate how you can define JSON data in one file and access this both from another file.
+Feel free to use these files in your solution if you want, or to just use them for inspiration for your own solution.

+Note that when running locally, in order to open a web page which uses modules, you must serve the directory over HTTP e.g. with https://www.npmjs.com/package/http-server - you can't open the `index.html` file using a `file://` URL.

 ## Rubric

 All of the below requirements must be met for the project to be considered complete: